bernardtse/belly-button-challenge/README.md

 - [D3.js Documentation](https://d3js.org/)

 ### Credits
-This project is part of the Module 14 Challenge for the Data Analytics program, leveraging the Belly Button Biodiversity dataset and incorporating interactive data visualisations.
+This dashboard is part of the Module 14 Challenge for the Data Analytics program, leveraging the Belly Button Biodiversity dataset and incorporating interactive data visualisations.